FoxyNewGames/FoxyNewGames/README.md

 ### ⚠Art by arth_665⚠
-### ⬇I do Some Content on Twitch, if you have Interest on Games, you are totaly Welcome⬇
-<div>
-<a href="https://www.twitch.tv/FoxyNewGames" target="_blank"><img src="https://img.shields.io/badge/Twitch-9146FF?style=for-the-badge&logo=twitch&logoColor=white" target="_blank"></a>
 ### Opa!
 That's Me!
 I'am Trying to Make some Goods around Here!
+⬇I do Some Content on Twitch, if you have Interest on Games, you are totaly Welcome⬇
+<div>
+<a href="https://www.twitch.tv/FoxyNewGames" target="_blank"><img src="https://img.shields.io/badge/Twitch-9146FF?style=for-the-badge&logo=twitch&logoColor=white" target="_blank"></a>

 <div>
 <a href="https://github.com/FoxyNewGames">